bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="$('ul li ul').hide();"
   alt="$('ul li ul').hide();" />

-If I just put hide there, and then come back and test it, you&apos;ll see the menus are hidden.
+<p>If I just put hide there, and then come back and test it, you&apos;ll see
+the menus are hidden.
 Not only that, but if I inspect and look in there, you&apos;ll see it&apos;s still says, display none there.
 This is actually doing the exact same thing but using the CSS method, but instead we&apos;re using